-- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board. - Directors must also tender their resignations and step down in the following cases:
+- Directors must step down at the end of the term for which they were appointed and in all other events stipulated in law, the Articles of Association and the Regulations of the Board.

+- Directors must also tender their resignations and step down in the following cases:

-- a) When they are affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of the Board. - b) When they step down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board disposes of all its shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, whenever the reasons for their appointment disappear. - c) When the Board of Directors, following a report by the Nomination and Remuneration Committee, considers that: (i) the Director is in a situation, related or not with their actions within the company, that could jeopardise the company's prestige and reputation, (ii) the Director has seriously defaulted their obligations, or (iii) there are reasons of corporate interest so requiring.
+a) When they are affected by one of the causes of incompatibility or disqualification established in law, the Articles of Association or the Regulations of the Board.

+b) When they step down from the executive post to which their appointment as Director was linked, when the shareholder they represent on the Board disposes of all its shares in the Company or reduces its interest to an extent requiring a reduction in the number of Proprietary Directors and, in general, whenever the reasons for their appointment disappear.

+c) When the Board of Directors, following a report by the Nomination and Remuneration Committee, considers that: (i) the Director is in a situation, related or not with their actions within the company, that could jeopardise the company's prestige and reputation, (ii) the Director has seriously defaulted their obligations, or (iii) there are reasons of corporate interest so requiring.

-C.1.20 Are special majorities differ ing from those stipula ted in law required for any type of decision? [] Yes [٧] No If yes, describe the differen nces.
-C.1.21 Are there any specific requi rements, other than t hose established for directors, to be appointed chairman of the board? [] Yes [\(\bar{1} \) No C.1.22 Do the Articles of Association on or Regulations of tl ne Board establish an age limit for directors? [] Yes [\(\dagger \) No C.1.23 ne Board establish a limited term of office or other stricter requirements dent directors, other than as stipulated in law? [] Yes [\(\)] No C.1.24 directors at board meetings director may hold, and whe s, how they are to be of ther any limitation ha ne Board establish specific rules for the delegation of votes to other delegated and, in particular, the maximum number of proxies that a s been established regarding the categories to which proxies may be es, include a brief description.
-Both the Articles a duly authorise Regulations of the Board (Article 20) contemplate the possibility of Directors attending Board meetings through The proxy must be made in advance, in writing, s pecially for each Board me eeting, in favour of another Director.
-The represented Director may issue specific voting g instructions for any or a I of the items on the agenda.
-Non-executive d irectors may only grant proxies to other non-executive dire ctors.
-No limit is estab lished on the number of proxies a ny one Director may hold nor is there any constraint on the categories to which proxies may be granted.
-C.1.25 - of Directors during the year, indicating, if appropriate, how many times made with specific instructions will be considered attendances.
-Number of bo oard meetings 13 Number of bo oard meetings held 0
+C.1.20 Are special majorities differing from those stipulated in law required for any type of decision?

+- [] Yes - [√] No

+If yes, describe the differences.

+- C.1.21 Are there any specific requirements, other than those established for directors, to be appointed chairman of the board? - [] Yes [√] No - C.1.22 Do the Articles of Association or Regulations of the Board establish an age limit for directors? - [] Yes [√] No - C.1.23 Do the Articles of Association or Regulations of the Board establish a limited term of office or other stricter requirements in addition to those provided by law for independent directors, other than as stipulated in law? - [] Yes - [v] No - C.1.24 Do the Articles of Association or Regulations of the Board establish specific rules for the delegation of votes to other directors at board meetings, how they are to be delegated and, in particular, the maximum number of proxies that a director may hold, and whether any limitation has been established regarding the categories to which proxies may be granted, other than those established in law?
+If yes, include a brief description.

+Both the Articles of Association (Article 24) and the Regulations of the Board (Article 20) contemplate the possibility of Directors attending Board meetings through a duly authorised proxy.

+The proxy must be made in advance, in writing, specially for each Board meeting, in favour of another Director.

+The represented Director may issue specific voting instructions for any or all of the items on the agenda.

+Non-executive directors may only grant proxies to other non-executive directors.

+No limit is established on the number of proxies any one Director may hold, nor is there any constraint on the categories to which proxies may be granted.

+C.1.25 State the number of meetings held by the Board of Directors during the year, indicating, if appropriate, how many times the Board has met without the Chairman.
+Proxies made with specific instructions will be considered attendances.

+Number of board meetings 13 Number of board meetings held without the chairman 0